castedo/dsi-spec/mid.md

 truncation, horizontal scrolling, or the need for very small fonts.

-The choice of base64url is partly made on the belief that technology trends mitigate the copy-by-human-sight copying issue:
+The choice of base64url is partly made on the belief that the following technology trends mitigate the copy-by-human-sight copying issue:

 1) Use of hyperlinks, copy-and-paste, and QR codes.

-2) Tools that generate websites and PDFs allow customization of fonts.
+2) Tools that generate websites and PDFs with customizable fonts.

-3) Human-to-computer interfaces are incorporating features like autocomplete and typo correction to mitigate input errors.
+3) Human-to-computer interfaces incorporating features like autocomplete and typo correction to mitigate input errors.